jamiewtam/jamiewtam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Profit Calc.
-A app with over 275+ paying merchants.
+- 🔭 I’m the founder of Profit Calc.
+A Shopify app with over 275+ paying merchants.
 - 🌱 I’m currently learning Typescript & GraphQL.
 - 💬 Ask me about Shopify, e-commerce, anything really :)
 - 📫 How to reach me: jamie.welsh.tam@gmail.com